-- 1 SECTION 1.
-Chapter 111 of the General Laws, as appearing in the 2016 Official Edition, - 2 is hereby amended by inserting after section 237, the following new section:- - 3 Section 237. (a) As used in this section, the following words shall have the following - 4 meanings:- - 5 "Employee", an individual employed by a health care facility as defined in this section. - 6 "Health care facility", a hospital as defined under Section 51 of Chapter 111 of the - 7 Massachusetts General Laws. - 8 "Workplace violence", any attempted or actual harmful or unpermitted touching of - 9 another person that results in injury and occurs on a work site. - 10 (b) Not withstanding any general or special law to the contrary, within 6 months of the - date of enactment, the department shall develop statewide standards for evaluating and addressing known security risks at health care facilities.
-Such standards shall be based on existing state laws and regulations as well as national accreditation and professional association standards for health care facilities for the purpose of ensuring consistency in the development of and annual review of internal operations preventing known risks.
-These standards shall include, but not be limited to: working in public settings; guarding or maintaining property or possessions; working in high-crime areas; working late night or early morning hours; working alone or in small numbers; uncontrolled public access to the workplace; working in public areas where people are in crisis; working in areas where patients or residents may exhibit violent behavior; and working in areas with known security problems.
-In developing such standards, the department shall convene and consult with an advisory committee comprised of health care facilities, including but not limited to, leadership, staff nurses and facility directors.
-Following development of the statewide standards, each healthcare facility shall be required to provide a summary of its operational policy that complies with the standards and includes a description of: (i) the development of security risk identification; (ii) engagement with employees on potential risks; (iii) evaluation of incidents that have occurred; and (iv) periodic reassessments of programs and policies.
-Such summaries shall be submitted to the department within six months after the advisory committee promulgates its standards, and shall be updated when a health care facility makes a substantive change to its operational policy for security risk assessment.
+7 "Health care facility", a hospital as defined in section 51 of chapter 111.

+"Workplace violence", any attempted or actual harmful or unpermitted touching of another person that results in injury and occurs on a work site.

+10 (b) Not withstanding any general or special law to the contrary, the department shall 11 develop statewide standards for evaluating and addressing known security risks at health care 12 facilities.
+Such standards shall be based on existing state laws and regulations as well as national 13 accreditation and professional association standards for health care facilities for the purpose of 14 ensuring consistency in the development of and annual review of internal operations preventing 15 known risks.
+These standards shall include, but not be limited to: working in public settings; 16 guarding or maintaining property or possessions; working in high-crime areas; working late night 17 or early morning hours; working alone or in small numbers; uncontrolled public access to the 18 workplace; working in public areas where people are in crisis; working in areas where patients or 19 residents may exhibit violent behavior; and working in areas with known security problems.
+In 20 developing such standards, the department shall convene and consult with an advisory committee 21 comprised of health care facilities, including but not limited to, leadership, staff nurses and 22 facility directors.
+Following development of the statewide standards, each healthcare facility 23 shall be required to provide a summary of its operational policy that complies with the standards 24 and includes a description of: (i) the development of security risk identification; (ii) engagement 25 with employees on potential risks; (iii) evaluation of incidents that have occurred; and (iv) 26 periodic reassessments of programs and policies.
+Such summaries shall be submitted to the 27 department within six months after the advisory committee promulgates its standards, and shall 28 be updated when a health care facility makes a substantive change to its operational policy for 29 security risk assessment.

-(c) The health care facility shall develop and implement a program to minimize the danger of workplace violence to employees based on the statewide standards developed pursuant to subsection (b), which shall include appropriate employee training and a system for the ongoing reporting and monitoring of incidents and situations involving violence or the risk of violence.
-Employee training shall include, in addition to all employer training program policies, methods of reporting to appropriate public safety officials, bodies or agencies and processes necessary for the filing of criminal charges.
-Each health care facility shall develop a written violence prevention plan setting forth the facility's workplace violence prevention plan.
-The health care facility shall make the plan available on site to each employee and allow any of its employees to review the plan on site upon request.
-The health care facility shall provide the plan to a labor organization that represents employees at the health care employer.
+30 (c) The health care facility shall develop and implement a program to minimize the 31 danger of workplace violence to employees based on the statewide standards developed pursuant 32 to subsection (b), which shall include appropriate employee training and a system for the 33 ongoing reporting and monitoring of incidents and situations involving violence or the risk of 34 violence.
+Employee training shall include, in addition to all employer training program policies, 35 methods of reporting to appropriate public safety officials, bodies or agencies and processes 36 necessary for the filing of criminal charges.
+Each health care facility shall develop a written 37 violence prevention plan setting forth the facility's workplace violence prevention plan.
+The 38 health care facility shall make the plan available on site to each employee and allow any of its 39 employees to review the plan on site upon request.
+The health care facility shall provide the plan 40 to a labor organization that represents employees at the health care employer.